 The Venture Kamloops Business Development Society was established in September 2004 as the economic development office for the City of Kamloops.
 It is governed by an eleven-member Board of Directors, which includes two City councillors, two City officials and Ex Officio Members.
 Members serve for a 5-year term and they are empowered to respond quickly to new opportunities which facilitate the undertaking of new initiatives and the attracting of financial involvement from other levels of government and/or the private sector.

-Brant Hasanen - President
+Brant Hasanen - Past President

 Financial Advisor, Edward Jones